- AFMC Pune MBBS Admission Process – Step-by-Step Flow Chart

 Estimated rank range:

-Important: These are approximate estimates based on previous year trends.
-Your final NEET UG 2026 rank will depend on the official result, exam difficulty, and overall performance of candidates.
+Important: These are just rough guesses based on past years.
+Your final NEET UG rank will depend on the results how hard the exam was and how well everyone did.

 MBBS Counselling Notifications & Official Updates